-Labeled common statements are specified by a block name, between slashes, preceding the list of elements assigned to that labeled COMMON block.
+Labeled COMMON statements are specified by a COMMON block name, slashes, preceding the list of elements assigned to that labeled COMMON block.
 Termination of the list of elements assigned to a block is by:

 - a.
 Termination of the COMMON statement.

 - b.
 Introduction of a new block name.

 - c.
 Introduction of an unlabeled COMMON block.